Table of Contents

 Shipping Industry While many believe that the recent British referendum will have some positive consequences, it may also pose significant problems to the global shipping industry.
 The most difficult obstacle they must overcome is the potential of losing maritime workers.

-According to a recent survey, 39% of marine workers in the United Kingdom would contemplate leaving the nation and working abroad.
-The UK maritime industry is facing a scarcity of shore-based operation staff, and any further losses could exacerbate the problem.
+According to a recent poll, 39% of maritime employees in the United Kingdom would consider leaving the country to work elsewhere.
+The UK maritime sector is experiencing a shortage of shore-based operation personnel, and any more losses might worsen the situation.

 New Environmental Regulations